Electronic Thesis & Dissertation

 If permission has been granted to use the previously published work within the ETD, it should be disclosed as "A Note to Reader" as the first appearing second-order heading of the chapter where the work is utilized, or as a footnote in the chapter where the work is utilized.
 This includes your own work if previously published.

 If work being utilized in the ETD involves multiple authors, the ETD author must be the first author of said publication(s) and the level of work contributed by each author should be disclosed, either in the Note to Reader or footnote.

 The documents obtained from the publisher must be included as a part of the Appendices.

 Inclusion of Reprints in the Appendix

 If PDF reprints of published articles are included in the Appendices, they should be placed in the last Appendix Chapter.
-Reprints are required to have page numbers (even if the reprints have page numbers from the original source as well) and must meet margin requirements.
+Reprints are required to have page numbers (even if the reprints have page numbers from the original source as well).

 NOTE: The inclusion of reprints will likely require copyright approval.